distal-shores/unrealcity/_bands/water_margin.md

 img: water_margin
 ---

 Vancouver’s water margin mine and expand upon the rich history of North American post-hardcore, crafting smart, muscular and propulsive rock songs that don’t overstay their welcome.
 With a striking dual vocal attack, spindly interlocking guitar textures, and a powerful, melodic rhythm section, the band’s already cultivated a reputation as a can't miss live band.
-Their first LP, Gleaming Cursed, will be released in early 2025.
+Unreal City marks the release show for their first LP, <span style="font-style:italic">Gleaming Cursed</span>.